Demolition at Surfside condo could happen in days, ahead of Tropical Storm Elsa, officials say

-Officials said Saturday they may allow a crew to demolish the remaining units of the partially collapsed South Florida condo building in the next couple of days -- before Tropical Storm Elsa arrives.
+A crew could demolish remaining units of the partially collapsed South Florida condo building as soon as Sunday, officials said, racing against time as Tropical Storm Elsa approaches the state.

-That would bring the still-standing portions down safely before Elsa's high winds -- which could hit the area early next week -- have a chance to topple them unsafely, officials said.
+Otherwise, Elsa's winds, which might reach the area early next week, could topple the structure unsafely, officials said.

-And it would allow search and rescue crews to continue work on the rubble of the already-collapsed portions without fear of the standing portions coming down on them, Surfside Mayor Charles Burkett said.
+A controlled demolition would temporarily halt search and rescue operations in the rubble of the already-collapsed portions.
+But then searchers could resume work without fear of the standing portions coming down on them, Surfside Mayor Charles Burkett said.

 "I think as early as tomorrow (Sunday)" the standing portions could be demolished, Burkett said at a news conference Saturday morning.